 How To Make The Hoover Stew

-The original version also used only one pot to make it all in.
+The original version also used only one pot to make it all in but you can also use a large pot if you want.
 So the sequence would be thus:

 • Cook two cups of Macaroni Pasta in five cups of salted water.
 The water must boil, and the pasta must be cooked for around 7 minutes.